HongyuanWu/hipathiaCancerPrognosis/README.md

 require(GO.db)        # annotates GO functions
 ```

-Then run in shell, which should take seconds to finish
+then run in shell, which should take seconds to get the project notebook `results/notebook.html`

 ```sh
 $ git clone https://github.com/YunlongJiao/hipathiaCancerPrognosis